 What Tech Platforms Will You Need?

 The following diagram explains which tools are required at which stage in the buying and post-purchase process.
-Tip: Search online for the kind of software you need (like social media management or HVAC service software) and HVAC to find tools that other folks in your industry rely on.
+Tip: Search online for the kind of software you need and HVAC to find tools that other folks in your industry rely on.
 Better yet, ask for recommendations in HVAC community groups.

 |Customer Lifecycle||Tech Needs||Work Order Lifecycle||Operations|